Code-Institute-Submissions/MichelleCoffey-Family_recipes_JanResub/README.md

  2. A first time user will register their account.

  3. After registering their account the can then add a recipe, edit a recipe and search for recipes using ingredients.
+This will provided the user with a chance to collate all their family recipes so they are never lost again.

  #### Returning Visitor Goals